PhoenixTestOps/DevOpsVisuals/.gitlab/issue_templates/onboarding.md

 1. [ ] Slack
    1. [ ] People Ops (Admin): Add to [Slack](https://gitlab.slack.com/admin).
    1. [ ] New team member: pick your [Slack username](https://gitlab.slack.com/account/settings#username) to be the same as your GitLab email handle, for consistency and ease of use.
+   1. [ ] New team member: Fill in your [Slack profile](https://gitlab.slack.com/account/profile): What I do (can be your job title or something more informative about your role), Timezone (useful for other GitLabbers to see if you're available), Email, GitLab.com profile, and Job Description.
    1. [ ] New team member: Introduce yourself in the Slack [#new_labbers](https://gitlab.slack.com/messages/new_labbers/) channel, where you can ask any questions you have and get to know other new team members!
    1. [ ] Manager: please inform what [Slack groups](https://gitlab.slack.com/admin#user_groups) the new team member should be added to by adding this to the "GitLab Email Forwarding" document as a suggestion.
 1. [ ] People Ops Information